Track Sets, Reps, and Weight: A Simple Workout Log App Guide

-A practical guide to choosing a workout log app for strength training, with a simple tracking system, notes-vs-app comparison, and 2-minute weekly review.
+A practical guide to tracking sets, reps, and weight in a workout log app, with a direct-answer checklist, notes-vs-app comparison, and a 2-minute weekly review.

-Whether you search for a workout log app, gym log app, or an app to track weight lifting, the core job is the same: keep logging fast enough for real sessions and keep history clear enough to guide the next one.
+If you are comparing a workout log app, gym log app, or an app to track weight lifting, the job is the same: fast logging, clear history, and a next-session target you can trust.

-If you want a broader product overview first, start with Workout Logging, Strength Training Tracker, and Strength Training Log App.
+If you want the product workflow behind this guide, compare Workout Logging, Previous Workout Values, Strength Training Tracker, and Strength Training Log App.

 A workout log app is a tool that records exercises, sets, reps, and weight so you can repeat workouts, compare performance, and make progression decisions quickly.